metapolator/metapolator/the-Zürich-report.md

 **postscript**: on the way to the airport Simon and I discussed that it must be possible to get rid of vector shapes altogether; if it can be enclosed by a bezier, why could it not have been drawn by a ‘special, thick, felt-tip pen’?

-I personally say: let’s get it over with with the ellipses: allow for a point skeleton that then can be stroked 360° (with aspect ratio, which can be rotated).
+I personally say: let’s get it over with, with the ellipses: allow for a point skeleton that then can be stroked 360° (with aspect ratio, which can be rotated).

 For any arbitrary shape I say: concentrate on starving it, shrinking it down to a hairline version.
 That is what the skeleton should look like.
 Take it from there.

 ## hierarchy, hierarchy, hierarchy

 Over these two days we spent quite some time putting it all together.

 ![](http://metapolator.com/images/wiki/hierarchy.jpg)